noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 The modern terminal is an accretion of features that started with the [VT-100][vt-100] in 1978 and continues [to this day][kitty-kp].
 Most terminal features are accessed by reading and writing [ANSI escape codes][ansi-escape-code].
 There are lots of them, and they aren't all well documented.
-We'll keep it simple as, in this article, we're aiming for an illustrative example rather than a comprehensive solution.
-Concretely, we'll just work with the codes that change the text style.
+In this case study we'll work just with codes that change the text style.
-These allow us to produce interesting output and the codes are well documented.
+This allows us to produce interesting output with a minimum of unnecessary complexity.
 If comprehensiveness is your interest, I've been working on a [library][terminus] that extends these ideas.

-The code below all uses Scala 3, and is written so you can paste it into a file and run it with any recent version of Scala with just `scala <filename>`.
+The code below all uses Scala 3.
+It is written so you can paste it into a file and run it with any recent version of Scala with just `scala <filename>`.
 The examples should work with any terminal from the last 40 odd years.
 If you're on Windows you can use Windows Terminal, [WSL][wsl], or another terminal that runs on Windows such as [WezTerm][wezterm].

 ## Color Codes

-To start we will write some color codes directly to the terminal.
+To start we will write some color codes straight to the terminal.
-This will get us started with mucking around the terminal and show some of the problems with using ANSI escape codes directly.
+This will introduce us to mucking around with the terminal, and show some of the problems with using ANSI escape codes directly.

 ```scala
 val csiString = "\u001b["